mbestavros/keylime-supply-chain-bridge/README.md

 The tool can also forward validated hashes to a Keylime policy.

-Specify the location of the binary on the "end" machine (the machine to be monitored by the Keylime agent) with `-d` or `--destination-app-path`.
+Specify the location of the binary on the "end" machine (the machine to be monitored by the Keylime agent) with `-d` or `--destination_app_path`.
 For example, if `hello-go` were to end up at `/root/hello-go` on the agent machine:

 ```shell
 python3 main.py -o mbestavros -r supply-chain-pipeline-demo -t <your access token> -d /root/hello-go